trustgraph-ai/trustgraph-stix/README.md

 # Cybersecurity threat analysis with TrustGraph

+This has been maintained to be an example of adding external processing components to a running TrustGraph system.

-With presentation to the knowledge graph in STIX form.
+Takes threat reports and converts to something that can load to the knowledge graph in STIX form.
 Everything here is designed to work with TrustGraph 0.23 and beyond and makes use of recent APIs.

 ## To use